Imeaces/ExtraContexts/README.md

 ___
 #### `geyser:geyser-connection`
-Returns true or false if the plauer is connected from geyser
+Returns true or false if the player is connected from geyser

 e.g.

 > geyser:geyser-connection=true
-> authme:login=npc
-> authme:login=logon
-> authme:login=registered
-> authme:login=online
-> authme:login=offline-registered
-> authme:login=offline
-> authme:login=unknown

 ___
 #### `floodgate:floodgate-player`
-Returns true or false if the plauer is login through floodgate
+Returns true or false if the player is login through floodgate

 e.g.